alisa-lu/alisa-lu.github.io/README.md

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+I did not consult other classmates or individuals as part of this assignment.

 6. Is there anything special we need to know in order to run your code?
+Nope!